WhiteurstJoshua/Link-in-bio/README.md

-# static-html-template
+# Link-in-bio

-Use this template to create static HTML websites and deploy them on Render.
+This is a staic html site that takes you to my various links.
+It includes LinkedIn, TIL Blog, GitHub, and my email.